higgledy piggledy houses in Marseille

 So there ya go.
 Make of that what you will.

 Guys…going back to the port thing.
 Marseille has pretty much always been a city made up of immigrants.
 This is due in part to the fact that it’s in such a great location to enter mainland Europe, and partly down to the fact that all races and religions seem to be able to co-exist here fairly comfortably.
-At least in comparison to elsewhere in the country.
+At least in comparison to elsewhere in France.)

 By the 1950s, over half of Marseille’s population was Italian, and over the last few decades there has been a massive influx of North and Central Africans to the area.
 This African influence can be felt across the whole city, but nowhere as much as at the Marche de Noailles.
 This place is INCREDIBLE.